awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-getting-started-dynamodbTable.md

 ## Create a `DynamoDbTable` instance<a name="ddb-en-client-getting-started-dynamodbTable-table"></a>

-You can think of a [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html) as the client\-side representation of a DynamoDB table that uses the mapping functionality provided by a `TableSchema`\.
+Think of a [https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/DynamoDbTable.html) as the client\-side representation of a DynamoDB table that uses the mapping functionality provided by a `TableSchema`\.
 The `DyanamoDbTable` class provides methods for CRUD operations that let you interact with a single DynamoDB table\.

 `DynamoDbTable<T>` is a generic class that takes a single type argument, whether it is a custom class or an `EnhancedDocument` when working with document\-type items\.
 This argument type establishes the relationship between the class that you use and the single DynamoDB table\.